SUMMARY CMI

 If you forget to use Imatinib GH

-Imatinib GH should be used regularly at the same time each day.
-If you miss your dose at the usual time then, take the missed dose as soon as you remember, then continue with your normal schedule
+Imatinib GH should be taken regularly at the same time each day.
+If you miss your dose at the usual time, take the missed dose as soon as you remember, then continue with your normal schedule

 If it is almost time for your next dose, skip the dose you missed and take your next dose when you are meant to.